Imisi3D/vr-hackathon-guidelines/README.md

 10. Any changes to the membership of the team over the course of a Hackathon must be communicated to the Event Organiser immediately.
 If no changes are so communicated to the Event Organiser, each team will be regarded as consisting of the individuals notified on the first day of the Hackathon for the purposes of any prize money distribution to such team if it wins.

 ### Open source and Intellectual Property Rights
-11. All contestants are required to make their code open source on GitHub for general learning and reference purposes.
+11. All submissions to the VR Hackathon remain the intellectual property of the individuals or organizations that developed them.
+By registering, consenting to the terms of the Hackathon, and entering a Submission, however, the Participant agrees that the organizers and technology partners reserve an irrevocable, nonexlusive, royalty-free license to use, distribute to the public, and publicly display and perform a submission for a period of one year starting on the date of the announcement of contest winners as an example of work.
+We encourage participants to open source their projects to both share their hacks with the greater community and promote innovation in this space.

+12. All contestants are expected to open source a portion of their project - can be a component, a special sorting algorithm or even the entire project

-12. All contestants to share all Net Revenue received from the app downloads on the app store, in the proportion of fifteen percent (15%) to the Imisi3D and eighty five percent (85%) to the contestant.
+13. All contestants to share all Net Revenue received from the app downloads on the app store, in the proportion of fifteen percent (15%) to the Imisi3D and eighty five percent (85%) to the contestant.

 ### Submission of Entries and Judging of Entries

-13. Each team of entrants will present their entry to the Judging Panel, other entrants and guests on the evening of the Hackathon in a presentation of no longer than five (5) minutes long followed by a Question and Answer Session no longer than two (2) minutes long.
+14. Each team of entrants will present their entry to the Judging Panel, other entrants and guests on the evening of the Hackathon in a presentation of no longer than five (5) minutes long followed by a Question and Answer Session no longer than two (2) minutes long.

-14. Selection of the winning entries for the Hackathon shall be carried out by the Judging Panel.
+15. Selection of the winning entries for the Hackathon shall be carried out by the Judging Panel.
 Winners will be announced at the end of the event.
 The Judging Panel’s decision is final and no correspondence will be entered into.
 Imisi3D reserve the right to make any necessary changes or substitutions to the Judging Panel prior to the Hackathon.

-15. The winning entries shall be the entries which, in the Judging Panel’s sole judgement, best meets the following criteria:
+16. The winning entries shall be the entries which, in the Judging Panel’s sole judgement, best meets the following criteria:

     1. it is feasible;